Fremantle Stuff > Notre Dame University

 ND4.
-Tannock Hall of Education (named for the first VC, Peter Tannock) is a 2010 building on the corner of Cliff and Croke Streets, designed by Marcus Collins.
+Tannock Hall of Education (classrooms; named for the first VC, Peter Tannock [who was my lecturer in Sociology of Education at UWA in 1970]) is a 2010 building on the corner of Cliff and Croke Streets, designed by Marcus Collins.
 The Pier Hotel once stood here.

 On the site of the present car park on the corner of Cliff and Croke Streets stood the Pier Hotel.
 The two storey Victorian building had a bullnose verandah and elaborate lace work on the upper story.
 It was opened in 1873 and was licensed until its demolition in 1955.
 (2001 NDU printed tour guide)

 ND5.
 P&O Hotel: student residence, classrooms, counselling office.
 The Victoria Hotel was previously on the site, from about 1870, on the SE corner of Mouat and High, at 25 High St. It was sold in the 1890s and either renovated or rebuilt and renamed the P&O Hotel, completed 1901.
 The verandahs of the 1901 building were restored in 2002, tho sadly it is still lacking its original clock tower.
 In July 2000 the University took out a 21 years lease and later that year began a significant refurbishment.
 Work was completed in February 2001 when the first intake of Study Abroad students arrived to take up residence.